Skip to main content

 Failure to follow this process doesn't automatically make a dismissal unfair, but a tribunal can increase your compensation by up to 25% for failure to follow the ACAS Code.

-Time limits — act quickly
+Time limits, act quickly

 3 months less one day from the effective date of termination.
 This is strict.
 Miss it and your claim is almost certainly gone, regardless of how strong it is.
+The Employment Rights Act 2025 will extend most tribunal time limits to 6 months, but the government says that change starts no earlier than October 2026, until it takes effect, the 3-month deadline applies.

 1